docker/extensions-sdk/docs/dev/api/reference/interfaces/NavigationIntents.md

 A promise that fails if the container doesn't exist.

-___

 ### viewContainerInspect

 ▸ **viewContainerInspect**(`id`): `Promise`<`void`\>

-Navigate to the container inspect window in the Dashboard.
+Navigate to the container inspect window in  Docker Desktop.

 ```typescript
 await ddClient.desktopUI.navigation.viewContainerInspect(id)